luis-silva/gloo/docs/content/introduction/architecture/deployment_options.md

 ## HashiCorp Consul, Vault, and Nomad

 Gloo Edge can use some of the HashiCorp products to provide the necessary primitives for container management, persistent storage, and secrets management.
-The diagram below provides and example of how HashiCorp products could be used to host a Gloo Edge deployment.
+The diagram below provides an example of how HashiCorp products could be used to host a Gloo Edge deployment.

 ![HashiCorp Example]({{% versioned_link_path fromRoot="/img/gloo-architecture-nomad-consul-vault.png" %}})